InfuseAI/primehub-site/docs/quickstart/launch-project.md

    Accordingly, images are selectable only if `Types` of which match the selected `Instance Type` that guarantees hub is spawned with the proper image.

 5. Enabled [Advanced Settings](../user-advanced-setting) if required.
 Click `Start Notebook`.
 Your Server environment would be instantiated.
-Once the JupyterHub is spawned, it will pop up a new tab.
+Once the Notebook is spawned, it will pop up a new tab.

 >At very first time, browser will block the pop-up from PrimeHub by default, please allow the pop-up from PrimeHub.
-Click `My Server` to open JupyterHub in a new tab once the pop-up is allowed.
+Click `My Server` to open Notebook in a new tab once the pop-up is allowed.

 ![](assets/v3-jupyter-popup-block.png)